umbraco/UmbracoDocs/Umbraco-Cloud/Release-Notes/2022-11-07-ReleaseNotes.md

 ## Key Takeaways

 - **Dedicated for Starter and Standard plan** - You can now add a dedicated option for every Umbraco Cloud project plan to run on dedicated resources.
-- **Projects Dashboard Quick links** - When hovering an environment in the Projects Dashboard two quick links are shown for easy access to the backoffice and page, respectively.
+- **Projects Dashboard Quick links** - When hovering an environment in the Projects Dashboard two links are shown for quick access to the backoffice and page, respectively.
 - **Other Umbraco Cloud Portal updates** - The Portal has been updated with a few other features and updates worth mentioning.
 These includes a quick invite for organization members, improved deployment messaging, region and dedicated info on the project information page, and a few fixes.

 ## [Dedicated for Starter and Standard plan]([https://our.umbraco.com/documentation/Umbraco-Cloud/Set-Up/2-factor-authentication-on-cloud/](https://our.umbraco.com/documentation/Umbraco-Cloud/Set-Up/Dedicated-Resources/))